Position Your Business to Sell, Not Just to Be Seen

 • The value proposition is consistent across all channels

-• Your team has scripts and processes that reinforce the promise
+• The team has scripts and processes that reinforce the promise

-• Metrics track whether prospects understand and act on the positioning
+• Metrics track whether prospects understand and act on positioning

 Positioning as a Revenue Lever

-1. Lead Quality: Clear positioning attracts ideal clients and repels low-value inquiries
+• Lead Quality: Attract ideal clients and reduce low-value inquiries

-3. Team Confidence: When the sales team believes in the positioning, execution becomes easier, repeatable, and disciplined
+• Team Confidence: When your team believes in the positioning, execution becomes repeatable and disciplined

 Why Leaders Need a Sales-Focused Approach

 Most positioning exercises stop at brand messaging.
-High-performing leaders take it further by translating positioning into systems, skills, and repeatable processes that drive results.
-This means:
+High-performing leaders go further by embedding positioning into systems, skills, and repeatable processes that drive results.
+This includes:

-• Embedding positioning into lead qualification, pitch frameworks, and follow-up sequences
+• Integrating positioning into lead qualification, pitch frameworks, and follow-up sequences

-• Training teams to consistently articulate value and differentiate from competitors
+• Training teams to articulate value and differentiate from competitors

 • Monitoring how positioning affects revenue and adjusting processes accordingly